GunnerLab/mcce4_tutorial/docs/tests/index.md

 🎉 **Congratulations on successfully installing MCCE4-Alpha!**

+Now that MCCE4-Alpha is up and running, we can ask what can we use it for?

+- Perform **pKₐ and Em calculations**
+- Calculate **protonation states via microstate sampling**
+- What protonation microstates dominate under physiological conditions?

-Now that MCCE4-Alpha is up and running, the best way to build confidence in your setup is to run a set of **well-defined test cases**.
+The best way to build confidence in your setup is to run a set of **well-defined test cases**.

 The tests in this section are designed to help you verify that your installation is working correctly, understand MCCE’s behavior on controlled systems, and gain intuition for interpreting its output.

 Each excercise highlights a specific physical, chemical, or numerical aspect of the MCCE workflow, and can be run independently on most systems.

 ---

-## Purpose of These Excercises

-This section contains **validated and exploratory test cases** for **MCCE (Multi-Conformation Continuum Electrostatics)** simulations.
-The goals of these excercises are to:

-- Confirm a **successful and consistent installation**
-- Verify correctness of **pKₐ and Em calculations**
-- Validate **protonation and microstate sampling**
-- Benchmark **electrostatic and Monte Carlo behavior**
-- Provide **reproducible reference systems** for development and debugging

 ---